rklymentiev/py-for-neuro/slides/chapter1_03_strings.md

 Nuocec ok!
 !skcoR ecneicsorueN
 ```
 Notes: You can take a slice from the string by calling its index(es) in square brackets.
-It's important to remember, that indexes in Python start with 0 (letter `N` in a string `Neuroscience` stands on a 0th index, not the 1st one).
+It's important to remember, that indexes in Python start with 0 (the letter `N` in a string `Neuroscience` stands on a 0th index, not the 1st one).

 In the first example we are taking all the characters from 5th index to 11th included.
 We can drop the `:step` part if we want to take all the values.

 In the second example we provide only starting index.
 In such case we return just one character, that stands on a 5th index.

-In the third example we drop starting index, but provided end index.
-That means that Python takes all the values from the beginning till 3th index included.
+In the third example we drop starting index but provided the end index.
+That means that Python takes all the values from the beginning till 3th index is included.

-In the fourth example we drop both starting and end index, meaning that we want to take elements from the beginning till the end (all values basically).
-However, step is set to 2, meaning that we take every second value.
+In the fourth example, we drop both starting and end indexes, meaning that we want to take elements from the beginning till the end (all values basically).
+However, the step is set to 2, meaning that we take every second value.

-In the last example we are taking again all the values.
+In the last example, we are taking again all the values.
 Step of `-1` returns reversed string.

 ---